 The Four Seasons is about a 5-minute walk away from the base of Blackcomb Mountain, which is a real pain in ski boots.
-Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the entrance of the hotel to the entrance of the ski room.
-Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider and boot heaters, along with a member of staff to help you store your skis and boots.
+Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the hotel entrance to the entrance of the ski room.
+Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider, and boot heaters, along with a member of staff to help you store your skis and boots.
 From the ski room, you step straight onto the slopes.

 2. Fairmont Chateau Whistler

 By contrast, the Fairmont Chateau Whistler has been concentrating on renovating its Suites.
 They have been installing fireplaces (perfect for those cozy winter months), modern spa bathrooms with soaker tubs, and updated modern alpine decor.
 Plus, there’s now a generous built-in wet bar in the larger suites.
 These suites are also perfect for your luxury travel needs.